LukeYasu/c0824-code-solutions/typescript-intro/typescript-intro-quiz-notes.md

 - Who created TypeScript?
   Microsoft
 - What does the TypeScript `Compiler` do?
+  It scans through the ts code and it looks for errors as well as convert it to js so that the web browser can use it
 - How can you compile TypeScript to JavaScript? by using the tsc compiler
 - What are some benefits of using TypeScript?